docker/docs/compose/extends.md

       volumes:
         - "/data"

-In this case, you'll get exactly the same result as if you wrote `docker-compose.yml` with the same `build`, `ports` and `volumes` configuration values defined directly under `web`.
+In this case, you get exactly the same result as if you wrote `docker-compose.yml` with the same `build`, `ports` and `volumes` configuration values defined directly under `web`.